-We will deal here with the three developments in Essence: first, simple self-relation or Identity; secondly, Variety; and thirdly, Contradiction.
+No will deal here with the three developments in Essence: first, simple self-relation or Identity; secondly, Variety; and thirdly, Contradiction.
 But before Hegel develops these three, he has an observation on so-called "Laws of Thought," which allegedly prove that A cannot be at one and the same time A and not be A. That is absolutely hilarious.
-"Category, according to its etymology and its Aristotelian definition, is that which is predicated or asserted of the existent.-But a determinateness of Being is essentially a transition into the opposite; the negative of any determinateness is as necessary as the determinateness itself; and each immediate determinateness is immediately opposed by the
+"Category, according to its etymology and its Aristotelian definition, is that which is predicated or asserted of the existent.--But a determinateness of Being is essentially a transition into the opposite; the negative of any determinateness is as necessary as the determinateness itself; and each immediate determinateness is immediately opposed by the other."
+(Hegel II, p.
+36)

 When Hegel gets to Observation Two, which he called the Law of the Excluded Middle, he again hits out at the idea that something either is or is not A, that there is no third, insisting that there is a third in the very thesis since A can be both A and A: "The something thus is itself the third term which was supposed to be excluded." (p.
 66) At this point, Lenin remarked: "This is very profound.
-Every concrete thing, every concrete something stands in diverse and often contradictory relations to all others, e.go, it is itself and an Other."
+Every concrete thing, every concrete something stands in diverse and often contradictory relations to all others, ergo, it is itself and an Other."

 As for the observation which follows on the law of Contradiction where Hegel defines Contradiction as the "root of all movement and life, and it is only insofar as it contains a Contradiction that anything moves and has impulse and activity," (p.
-67) Lenin copies out in toto this entire section, at the end of which he makes his famous generalization on Movement and Self-Movement, and also the generalization that the idea of Movement and Change was disclosed in 1813 by Hegel, that is, by philosophy, and was applied by Marx first in 1847 and by Darwin in 1859.
-Indeed, Lenin can hardly stop himself from becoming a complete Hegelian and attressing over and over again how stupid it is to think that Hegel is abstract Movement and how profound is the concept of Contradiction as the force of "Thinking reason (notion) sharpens the blunted difference of variety, the mere manifold of imagination, to the essential difference, to Opposition.
-Only when the contradictions reach their peak does manifoldness become mobile (regsam) and lively in relation to the other,-acquire that negativity which is the inner-
+67) Lemin copies out in toto this entire section, at the end of which he makes his famous generalization on biovement and Self-Movement, and also the generalization that the idea of Movement and Change was disclosed in 1813 by Hegel, that is, by philosophy, and was applied by Marx first in 1847 and by Darwin in 1059.
+Indeed, Lemin can hardly stop himself from becoming a complete Hegelian and stressing over and over again how stupid it is to think that Hegel is abstract and abstruse, and how profound is the concept of Contradiction as the force of Movement and how different Thinking, Reason, Notion is to ordinary understanding: "Thinking reason (notion) sharpens the blunted difference of variety, the mere manifold of imagination, to the ensential difference, to Opposition.
+Only when the contradictions reach their peak does manifoldness become mobile (regsam) and lively in relation to the other, --acquire that negativity which is the in ner -pulsation of self-movement and life."